19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Portal.md

 ---
 *Upcast: None*

 *If possible, you should inform the GM of places you wish to portal to the session prior to doing so.
-This gives the GM time to prep any details for the desired place.*
+The GM needs time to prep any details for the desired place.*